 The rnprobe utility lets you probe a destination for connectivity, similar to the ping program.
 Please note that probes will only be answered if the specified destination is configured to send proofs for received packets.
-Many destinations will not have this option enabled, and will not be probable.
+Many destinations will not have this option enabled, so most destinations will not be probable.